Abhay-Suresh/QPF/README.md

 ## Code Structure

-* `quantum_protein_folding.ipynb`: Main Jupyter Notebook to configure and run the experiment.
+* `quantum_protein_folding.ipynb`: 🧪 Main Jupyter Notebook to configure and run the QAOA experiment.
+* `choice.ipynb`: 📊 Analysis notebook comparing encoding schemes and lattice choices, justifying the selection of Turn-Based Encoding and the BCC lattice based on qubit efficiency and Hamiltonian complexity.
 * `lattice.py`: Defines neighbor vectors for BCC, FCC, CPD, and SC lattices.
 * `hp.py`: Defines the Hydrophobic-Polar mapping for amino acids.
 * `mj.py`: Contains the Miyazawa-Jernigan contact potential matrix.